 The Association of Finnish Foundations monitors and defends the interests of its 211 members, and serves as a trainer and expert, information provider and discussion forum, supporter and publisher of research.
 The association operates with foresight and guides the development of the foundation sector.
 It provides up-to-date and research-based information about the foundations to the media and the public, and offers interesting viewpoints to the foundations.
 The association advices grant applicants with questions regarding grants and maintains the Aurora grant database.

-Topical issues in the AFF are its own 50th anniversary year 2020, defence against the planned source tax and the impact evaluations of the foundations, and making foundations’ value for our society more visible.
+Our topical issues are defence against the planned source tax, the impact evaluations of the foundations, and making foundations’ value for our society more visible.
 There is increasing pressure focused on foundations to fund the growing needs of science, art and culture, which in turn increases the overall expectations for the foundations’ operations.
-The foundations’ reputation in Finland has improved during the last years, based on a Foundation Barometer conducted in 2014, 2016 and 2018.
+The foundations’ reputation in Finland has improved during the last years, based on a Foundation Barometer conducted in 2014, 2016, 2018 and 2020.

 Our multiannual academic research project Tieteen tukijoukot (‘Support Troops of Science’) has, for the first time, clarified the significance of Finnish foundations supporting research and universities in Finland 1917–2017.
 The research project was conducted by PhD, Docent Allan Tiitta.